 While poorly insulated aluminum rooms struggle with frost buildup on the windows and structural posts, LivingSpace products are extremely well insulated and sealed against moisture, so you should never experience frost buildup.

 Yes, a LivingSpace sunroom with a glass roof will be usable in the summer.
 The glass used in LivingSpace’s glass roofs is insulated to reflect a majority of infrared heat, keeping your sunroom cool and usable throughout the summer.

 We would not recommend painting your sunroom.
 We offer vinyl components in custom paint colors from the factory, made with specialty paints designed to bond with vinyl.
-Painting a finished vinyl sunroom outside of a controlled environment would likely be difficult and yield poor results.
-It may also void the warranty against exterior fading and cracking.
+Painting a finished vinyl sunroom outside of a controlled environment would likely be difficult, yield poor results, and may void the warranty against fading and cracking.

 Any type of furniture can be put into a LivingSpace sunroom with correct planning.
 Working with the designers and engineers beforehand to determine the use of the sunroom will be an important factor dictating which furniture you can use in the room.

 Absolutely.
 Many sunroom owners decide to include a fireplace in the original build of their addition, often requiring only simple changes to the design.